wmeimg2005/dreamtime/README.md

 ## Support

-Developing DreamNet applications is time consuming!
-Help us accelerate development and offer better updates!
+We work every day to offer new features and improvements to the program for free, support us financially to offer more constant and large updates!

 [![patreon](https://img.shields.io/badge/become%20a%20patron-fb6c54?logo=patreon&logoColor=white&style=for-the-badge)](https://www.patreon.com/dreamnet)